-VETS, in partnership with the ETA, offers a resource page on Veterans' Priority for workforce practitioners, such as LWIA, JVSG and AJC staff, at: http://veterans.workforce3one.org.
+VETS, in partnership with the ETA, offers a resource page on Veterans' Priority for workforce practitioners, such as LWDA, JVSG and AJC staff, at: http://veterans.workforce3one.org/page/priority-of-service.
 The site is designed to assist staff by providing an easy to use source of information for the USDOL Veterans' employment and training programs.
 DWDAL encourages all staff to visit the site for updated tools and resources.